BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Particles.md

 - Custom effects
 - Animation sheets
 - disposeOnStop
-- Dual colors per color gradient (only one color is supported)
+- Dual values per gradient (only one value is supported)

 ### Playground